IanWardell/csv-parse-to-txt/README.md

 File -> Save As -> Select 'CSV UTF-8 (comma delimated) (*.csv)' from drop down -> Save

 Steps to use:
-1) Delete column heading from the Excel file
+1) Delete column heading row from the Excel file
 2) Convert .xlsx to .csv
 3) Run the python script ./csv_to_txt.py -f sample.csv
 4) Open the output folder to view results